Walk into any bustling office in America and you'll find that most workers share the same grievance: their disruptive working environment.

 In some of Groupon's office neighborhoods, employees can discuss ideas and relax in Tiki huts.
 Presumably, employees can recharge their batteries in such settings, allowing them to become the most productive version of themselves.

 At CBRE in Madrid, workers benefit from renewable materials, greenery, and designs that enhance their sense of wellbeing.
-With a growing number of experts agreeing that purging artificial materials is a great way to make working environments more worker friendly, it's easy to see why CBRE's design team have taken that approach.
+With a growing number of experts agreeing that purging artificial materials is a great way to make working environments more friendly, it's easy to see why CBRE's design team have taken that approach.

 Zenbooth models could convey similar benefits in your working environment.
 In addition to providing privacy, they use locally sourced and renewable materials.
 As a result, they instantly bring an eco-friendly edge to your office.
 Many also feature anti-fatigue flooring, allowing workers to engage in tough challenges with the right physical support.